 I named it Tulayoga and decided to make, what was once my play, my "work".

-Over the last 18 years, Tulayoga has become the core meditative practice in my life.
+Over the last 2 decades, Tulayoga and massage have become the core meditative practices in my life.

-and it continues to bring me calm, thoughtless embodiment.
+and they continues to bring me calm, thoughtless embodiment.

 I have come to experience through teaching others to give treatments of Tulayoga,